MarkoVlaic/intstv/README.md

 - if you have more than one AVD running, you will be asked to choose on which one you want your application to run, enter number of AVD and continue

-- building will take some time, few minutes at least, after building is done app will automatically start
+- building will take some time, few minutes at least, after building is done, app will start automatically

 <br>